2023 Board of Directors Election

-The Digital Health Canada Board Development Committee is now inviting Digital Health Canada members in good standing to put their name forward for election to six (6) available positions on the Board of Directors.
+The Digital Health Canada Board Development Committee is now inviting Digital Health Canada members in good standing to put their name forward for election to one of four (4) available positions on the Board of Directors.

-- Candidates on the roster for Board of Directors will be notified April 29,2020 and campaigning shall begin.
+- Candidates on the roster for Board of Directors will be notified April 10, 2023 and campaigning shall begin

-Digital Health Canada Board members are elected for a two-year term and are then eligible for re-election for up to three additional terms.
+Digital Health Canada Board members are elected for a three-year term* and are then eligible for re-election for one additional term (six year consecutive, via two three-year terms maximum).
 They are required to:

-- Attend approximately four face-to-face or videoconference Board meetings per year (April, June, October, January)
+- Attend approximately four face-to-face Board meetings per year (April, June, September, November, January)